danvk/aoc2023/aoc2017/README.md

 ## Day 10

 I generalized `readInts` to work with any integer type.
-Interesting that you can overflow by multiplying to `u8`s!
+Interesting that you can overflow by multiplying two `u8`s!
 I'm happy with my `reverse` implementation for circular lists.

 `23234babdc6afa036749cfa9e097de1b` is wrong.